-9.4 In accordance with the Housing Allocations Scheme the size of alternative accommodation offered will depend upon the household's housing needs and the number and ages of the individuals who are deemed to be authorised occupants at the time of the move.
+- 9.4 In accordance with the Housing Allocations Scheme the size of alternative accommodation offered will depend upon the household's housing needs and the number and ages of the individuals who are deemed to be authorised occupants at the time of the move.
 Consideration may be given to tenants who are currently under-occupying their homes as to whether an offer of one bedroom over their assessed housing need could be made.
-RP tenants who are currently under-occupying their home will have the option to move to a new property that matches their need or one bedroom above their housing need.

-- 9.5 Applicants requiring wheelchair/mobility homes will be assessed in line with the Housing Allocations Scheme and property allocated as appropriate, in accordance with the household's needs - 9.6 Tenants will be advised in writing, once all the information has been provided and the application assessed, of their application reference, bed size entitlement, mobility need (if applicable) and original tenancy start date. - 9.7 The letter will include all the information required to bid for properties, and the date their application will be activated with decant priority.
+However, this will only normally be considered if, for example, a resident is in poor health and needs a bedroom for a full-time carer in line with the allocations policy.
+Further, any request will be assessed by the Council's Medical advisor in line with the guidance set out in the Housing Allocations scheme. - 9.5 Applicants requiring wheelchair/mobility homes will be assessed in line with the Housing Allocations Scheme and property allocated as appropriate, in accordance with the household's needs. - 9.6 Tenants will be advised in writing, once all the information has been provided and the application assessed, of their application reference, bed size entitlement, mobility need (if applicable) and original tenancy start date. - 9.7 The letter will include all the information required to bid for properties and the date their application will be activated with decant priority.
 It will also confirm the rehousing choice of the household and an estimate of the likely time period a tenant can expect to wait until returning to the Cambridge Road Estate, if exercising the option to return. - 9.8 Tenants will be supported throughout with further information on request to answer any questions about the assessment and decant process.